 - Ensuring that Dexus’s fiduciary and statutory obligations to stakeholders (including third party clients, and capital partners) are met

 The Board is also responsible for appointing and monitoring the Chief Executive Officer and Company Secretaries and monitoring the performance of the Group Management Committee.

 1.2 The Role of the Chair and appointment processes for directors

 The role and responsibility of the Chair includes leading the Board, facilitating the effective contribution of all directors, and promoting constructive and respectful relations between directors and between the Board and management.
 The Chair is also responsible for promoting the interests of the Group to its Security holders and regulators.

 While directors of the Responsible Entity are not technically subject to the approval of Dexus Security holders, the Board has determined that all directors, other than the Chief Executive Officer, will stand for election by Dexus Security holders.
 If a nominated director fails to receive a majority vote, that director will cease to be appointed to the Board of DXFM.
-Dexus Security holders are provided all material information relevant to a decision on whether or not to elect or re-elect a director.
+Dexus Security holders are provided all material information relevant to a decision on whether to elect or re-elect a director.